day8/lein-git-inject/README.md

 ## Latest Tag?

 So far, we have said that `the constructed version` is created using the "latest tag".
 While that's often true, it is not the whole story, which is actually as follows:
-  1. what's used is the "latest version tag" found in the commit history
+  1. what's used is the "latest version tag" found in the commit history  (not the "latest tag")
   2. where a "version tag" is a tag with a specific textual structure
   3. that textual structure must match the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
   4. so, one of these "version tags" might look like: `version/1.2.3`  (the string `version/` followed by a semver, `N.N.N`)